 Sec.
-4-2009.
-Guard dogs.
+4-2009. - Guard dogs.

-- (a) It is unlawful to place or maintain on any premises any animal that has been specifically trained to attack for the protection of persons or property unless the animal is under complete and absolute control of the owner, or under the following conditions: - (1) Such animal is physically confined to the premises; - (2) Adequate safeguards exist to prevent entry thereto by children or accidental or unintentional entry by any person; and - (3) The premises is conspicuously posted with warning signs bearing letters not less than two (2) inches in height declaring the danger at every door, gate or entrance thereto and at intervals of every one hundred (100) feet of fenced enclosure. - (b) No vicious animal or dangerous animal shall be used as a guard dog. - (c) Any animal kept in violation of this section may be seized and impounded by an animal control agent.
+- (a) It is unlawful to place or maintain on any premises any dog or other animal that has been specifically trained to attack for the protection of persons or property unless the animal is under complete and absolute control of the owner, or under the following conditions: - (1) Such animal is physically confined to the premises; - (2) Adequate safeguards exist to prevent entry thereto by children or accidental or unintentional entry by any person; and - (3) The premises is conspicuously posted with warning signs bearing letters not less than two (2) inches in height declaring the danger at every door, gate or entrance thereto and at intervals of every one hundred (100) feet of fenced enclosure. - (b) No vicious animal or dangerous animal, as defined in this article, shall be used as a guard dog. - (c) Any animal kept in violation of this section may be seized and impounded by an animal control agent.

 Sec.
-4-2010.
-Animal attacks.
+4-2010. - Animal attacks Vicious and or dangerous animals.